 So I took the chance.

 I joined SCBWI thanks to the advice of talented and gracious author/illustrator friends.
 I joined a critique group.
 I attended conferences.
-I got rejected.
-And then rejected some more.
-With each of those opportunities -- rejections included -- I learned more about my writing style, the industry, the craft, and the stories that I had in me that needed to be told.
+And with each of those opportunities -- rejections included -- I learned more about my writing style, the industry, the craft, and the stories that I had in me that needed to be told.